Cathy Bissoon: Career

-After completing law school, Bissoon joined the Pittsburgh, Pennsylvania office of Reed Smith, practicing in the firm's labor and employment group.
+After completing law school, Bissoon joined the Pittsburgh, Pennsylvania, office of Reed Smith, practicing in the firm's labor and employment group.
 While at Reed Smith, Bissoon took a one-year leave of absence to serve as a law clerk for Judge Gary L. Lancaster of the United States District Court for the Western District of Pennsylvania.
 In 2007, Bissoon joined the Pittsburgh law firm of Cohen & Grigsby where she was the Director of the firm's Labor & Employment Group.

-Judicial service
+Federal judicial service

 In July 2008, Bissoon was selected to serve as a United States magistrate judge of the United States District Court for the Western District of Pennsylvania, replacing Judge Francis X. Caiazza.
 She joined the bench on August 1, 2008, and is the first woman of color to sit on the federal bench in Pittsburgh.
 Bissoon, who is Hispanic and Indian, is also the first woman of Indian descent to sit on a federal court in the United States.